Managing Blood Pressure With Heart-Healthy Nutrients

 Abundant in fruits and vegetables, potassium is highly regarded for its ability to lower blood pressure.
 It helps the body maintain fluid and electrolyte balance, preventing fluid retention that can lead to increased blood pressure.
 Additionally, potassium relaxes the muscles in blood vessel walls, further aiding in blood pressure regulation.

-A study performed on 459 adults found people who ate more potassium had lower blood pressure readings, even if they were not taking medication to lower their blood pressure.
+A study performed on 459 American adults found people who ate more potassium via a combination diet including higher fruit and vegetable content had lower blood pressure readings, even if they were not taking medication to lower their blood pressure.
 Other research has shown that reducing sodium and increasing potassium can help people maintain healthy blood pressure readings.

-The recommended potassium intake for adults is 4,700 mg per day.
+The recommended daily potassium intake for adults is 3400mg for men and 2600mg for women.
 Some people may need more or less potassium, depending on their health and other factors.
 How can you make sure you’re getting enough potassium in your diet?
 The best way to do that is to eat plenty of fruits and vegetables, which are naturally high in potassium.
-Those with kidney or heart diseases, or taking medications should consult with their physicians about the appropriate level of potassium intake.
+Those with kidney or heart diseases, or taking medications, should consult with their physicians about the appropriate level of potassium intake.

 Potassium-rich foods: